Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the LiteBIRD case: Simulated Data Analysis in the case

 \subsection{Wedge-like effect on TOD}

 In this section, we will study how the introduction of a wedge angle impacts the TOD.
 This will be done through simulations with a set of different wedge angles $\alpha$.
-Throughout the entire section, the simulations will be carried out with the parameters shown in Table~\ref{tab:par3}, with the only modifications being the number of detectors set to 1 and the mission duration limited to 1 day.
+Throughout the entire section, the simulations will be carried out with the parameters shown in Table~\ref{tab:par3}, with the only modifications being the number of detectors set to 1 and the mission duration limited to 1 day. \simone{The parameters adopted for these simulations, including the number of detectors and the simplified optical configuration, are not intended to reproduce the full \LiteBIRD mission design.
+They were chosen to provide a controlled framework for isolating and characterizing the wedge-induced systematics.
+The results presented here should therefore be interpreted as a proof-of-concept demonstration of the effect rather than a mission-level forecast.}

 Since we are working with very small pointing errors comparable to the pixel size: